CARES Act information (english only)

 The IRS claims that all payments will be made automatically if you’re eligible.
 We’re not sure this will be the case especially for Americans living overseas.
 In order to check if you will receive the payment the IRS has launched the ‘Get my payment website’.

 The website allows you to check if a cheque has been or will be dispersed and enter bank details.
-We recommend getting a free US bank account in order to avoid getting a paper cheque.
-You can enter your US bank details on the get my payment website.
+You can not enter your US bank details anymore on the get my payment website.

 The ‘Get my payment’ website is not working well.
-Almost everyone gets the message ‘Payment status not available’.
+A lot people get the message ‘Payment status not available’.
 Other messages indicate the system has not (yet) recognized you.
-Please do let us know if you were able to get through so we can help others.
-Once we receive more confirmation it is working properly, we will send out a newsletter.

-Once you have determined you are eligible make sure you have all your information at hand: your US bank account details, SSN, Date of Birth and address.
+Once you have determined you are eligible make sure you have all your information at hand: SSN, Date of Birth and address.
 Without a valid SSN it is not possible to apply.

 *.
 If you didn’t have income before 2019 but have income in 2019, we don’t recommend using the non-filer option.
 It is not clear how this impacts your return.